 Sends data from a Erl Scheme script back to the client.

 Note that if any HTTP-header fields should be added by the script they must be in the first call to deliver/2 and the data in the call must be a string.
+Calls after the headers are complete may contain binary data to reduce copying overhead.
 Do not assume anything about the data type of SessionID, the SessionID must be the value given as input to the esi call back function that you implemented.

-The Module must be found in the code path and export Function with an arity of two.
+The Module must be found in the code path and export Function with an arity of three.
 An erlScriptAlias must also be set up in the configuration file for the Web server.

 ParsedHeader is the HTTP request as a key value tuple list.
 The keys in parsed header will be the in lower case.

-SessionID is a identifier the server use when deliver/2 is called, do not assume any-thing about the datatype.
+SessionID is a identifier the server uses when deliver/2 is called; do not assume anything about the datatype.

-This callback format consumes quite much memory since the whole response must be generated before it is sent to the user.
-This functions is deprecated and only keept for backwards compatibility.
+This callback format consumes a lot of memory since the whole response must be generated before it is sent to the user.
+This function is deprecated and only kept for backwards compatibility.
 For new development Module:Function/3 should be used.